mspnp/AzureNamingTool/docs/UPDATING.md

 	3. Complete the Run as a Stand-Alone Site instructions to update your local codebase
 	4. Copy the /settings folder from your safe location back to the application root
 	5. Once the process is complete, confirm the site is running
-	6. Login in using the existing Admin password
+	6. Login in using the existing Global Admin password
 	7. On the Configuration Page, confirm your existing configuration is applied

 If the settings are not applied, please see the **[Restore Settings](#restore-settings)** instructions.